![]() |

 more severe crash.

-In the case of a severe rear-end collision, the seat-belt tensioners are triggered so as to firmly hold the occupants in the best position in their seats.
+collision, the seat-belt tensioners are triggered so as to firmly hold the

-This integral head restraint system, which is also used in other model series, has already proved effective for protecting passengers of any build in accidents of all levels of severity.
+This integral head restraint system, which is also used in other model series, has

 (Source: Audi)